RiverYang927/RiverYang927.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Greetings!
-I’m Zijiang Yang, currently a first-year Master of Science (MS) student in the Pratt School of Engineering at Duke University, majoring in Electrical and Computer Engineering (ECE), under the academic guidance of Professor Robert Calderbank[[Link]](https://ece.duke.edu/people/robert-calderbank/).
+I’m Zijiang Yang, currently a first-year Master of Science (MS) student in the Pratt School of Engineering at Duke University, majoring in Electrical and Computer Engineering, under the academic guidance of Professor Robert Calderbank[[Link]](https://ece.duke.edu/people/robert-calderbank/).

 I earned my Bachelor of Engineering degree in Automation through a joint training program between Southwest University (SWU, China) and the University of Western Australia (UWA), under the supervision of Prof. Wei Huang[[Link]](https://cis.swu.edu.cn/info/1185/4097.htm).